 Liz Fox is the Assistant Coordinator for the program and support group's co-facilitator.
 Cancer has touched Liz’s family for as long as she can remember.
 Her grandmother and both parents were affected by the disease.
 During a 22 year career as an Occupational Therapist, Liz worked with people with physical disabilities, including cancer.

-Liz is pursuing other interests, including teaching yoga, meditation, and volunteering.
+Liz also pursues other interests, including teaching yoga, meditation, and volunteering.

 For more information:

 Phone: (575) 751-8927

 This is an American Cancer Society service program that provides transportation for cancer patients to their potentially lifesaving cancer treatments and home again.
 Volunteer drivers from the community donate their automobiles, gas, and time to assist area cancer patients.
 There are currently only five Road to Recovery drivers in Taos.